Metric Entropy of Ellipsoids in Banach Spaces: Techniques and Precise Asymptotics: Introduction

 \section{Introduction}

-\blindfootnote{ The authors gratefully acknowledge support by the Lagrange Mathematics and Computing Research Center, Paris, France.} We introduce a suite of new techniques for the characterization of the metric entropy of infinite-dimensional ellipsoids with polynomially decaying semi-axes.
+We introduce a suite of new techniques for the characterization of the metric entropy of infinite-dimensional ellipsoids with polynomially decaying semi-axes.
 Our approach builds on that underlying the results by the authors of the present paper in \cite{firstpaper} for ellipsoids of exponentially decaying semi-axes.
 The case of polynomial decay is, however, significantly more challenging.
 Specifically, the pillars of the techniques in \cite{firstpaper}, namely thresholding of semi-axes and the use of volume arguments, need to be replaced by the concept of block decomposition of semi-axes and density arguments, respectively.

-The metric entropy of infinite-dimensional ellipsoids with polynomially decaying semi-axes has been studied quite widely in the literature, see e.g. \cite{marcus1974varepsilon,donohoCountingBitsKolmogorov2000,grafSharpAsymptoticsMetric2004,luschgySharpAsymptoticsKolmogorov2004} and work on the entropy numbers of diagonal operators between sequence spaces \cite{edmunds1998entropy,kuhnENTROPYNUMBERSDIAGONAL2001,kuhnEntropyNumbersEmbeddings2005,kuhn2005entropy,kuhnEntropyNumbersSequence2008}.
+The metric entropy of infinite-dimensional ellipsoids with polynomially decaying semi-axes has been studied quite widely in the literature, see e.g. \cite{marcus1974varepsilon,lorentzMetricEntropyApproximation1966,pinkus1985,donohoCountingBitsKolmogorov2000,grafSharpAsymptoticsMetric2004,luschgySharpAsymptoticsKolmogorov2004} and work on the entropy numbers of diagonal operators between sequence spaces \cite{carlInequalitiesEigenvaluesEntropy1980,carl1981entropy,carlEntropyCompactnessApproximation1990,edmunds1998entropy,kuhnENTROPYNUMBERSDIAGONAL2001,kuhnEntropyNumbersEmbeddings2005,kuhn2005entropy,kuhnEntropyNumbersSequence2008,KOSSACZKA2020319}.
 The new tools developed here yield substantial improvements and generalizations of the best known results.
 Specifically, we characterize the constant in the leading term in the asymptotic expansion of the metric entropy of $p$-ellipsoids with respect to $q$-norm, for arbitrary $p,q \in [1, \infty]$, to date known only in the Hilbertian case $p=q=2$ \cite{donohoCountingBitsKolmogorov2000,luschgySharpAsymptoticsKolmogorov2004}.
 Moreover, for $p=q=2$, we also improve upon the classical results \cite{donohoCountingBitsKolmogorov2000,luschgySharpAsymptoticsKolmogorov2004} by specifying the second order term in the asymptotic expansion of metric entropy.
 This result was applied in \cite{thirdpaper} by the authors of the present paper to improve upon the best known characterization of the asymptotic expansion of the metric entropy of unit balls in Sobolev spaces.

 In the case $p=q=\infty$, we even get exact expressions for metric entropy and explicitly construct optimal coverings.
 To the best of our knowledge, this is the first exact, as opposed to asymptotic only, characterization of the metric entropy of an infinite-dimensional body.
 Finally, for $p=q=2$ and $p=q=\infty$ the lower and the upper bounds, respectively, in our result for general values of $p$ and $q$ are shown to be tight.